-Chapter 4: About the Encoders/Decoders Tool
+Chapter 4: Encoders/Decoders

 This tool allows you to encode and decode values using Base 64, hexadecimal, MD5, and other schemes.
 You can also encode a string into a Unicode string and use special characters in URL construction.

 During the analysis of your scan results, when you encounter a string that you suspect is in an encoded or encrypted format, you can simply copy the string, paste it into the Encoders/Decoders tool, and then click Decode.